It’s not enough to have community members consult or inform the work. This is about:

 - ‘Community Talks’ Podcast: Providing a brave space for community leaders, decision makers, youth and the larger community to engage in critical dialogue to move from talk to action to improve economic and social mobility for ALL community members.

-Click HERE to learn more about Building Community Power (formally the Youth Voice Committee) serves to guide the efforts of the Rocky Mountain Partnership around garnering community voice and perspectives.
+Click HERE to learn more about Building Community Power Network (formally the Youth Voice Committee), which serves to guide the efforts of the Rocky Mountain Partnership around garnering community voice and perspectives.

 If you have any questions or would like to learn more, contact Matt Horn, Collaborative Action Facilitator, at MattHorn@RMPbackbone.org